Signs of a dry guitar…information from Martin, Taylor, Gibson, Zager and every guitar manufacturer in the world.

-ALL guitar manufacturers require their guitars to be stored in minimally 50% humidity or higher at all times.
-If humidity is not maintained you’ll have the issues below.
-If you’re experiencing any of these issues, at some point your guitar’s woods got dry.
+ALL guitar manufacturers require their instruments to be stored in minimally 50% humidity or higher at all times. (we keep our shop 65% year round) If you’re experiencing any of the issues below, at some point your guitar’s woods got dry.
 Damage from dryness is not warranted by any manufacturer, but if you click on the issue you’re experiencing, Mr. Zager will show you how to repair it.
+This list was not created by Zager, it comes from Martin, Taylor, Gibson and every guitar manufacturer in the world.

 This is a serious sign of dry woods.
 When a guitars woods get dry, they contract.
 When this happens metal parts become loose.
 A good guitar vibrates a lot as vibration puts out big sound, but it also causes those metal parts to become even looser.